 Caring For Your Investment

 For your fine bed linens, bath towels and table linens machine wash in cold (not hot) water on gentle cycle.
-Use a mild detergent such as Linen Wash.
+Use a mild detergent such as Laundry Care.
 Never pour detergent or soap directly on your textiles.
 Either pour it in when the tub is full or dilute it.
 If the second step of whitening is important to you, never use chlorine bleach, stain removers or detergents with lighteners tend to yellow the fabric and will reduce the strength of your bed linens.
 Use instead oxygenated bleach.
 Avoid the use of fabric softeners.
 These only coat the fibers and make them "appear" to be soft.
 One cup of white vinegar in the rinse water removes all traces of soap and leaves fabrics smelling fresh.

 Line drying in the sun is best, yet impractical in many instances.
 When machine drying - watch the time!
 Over drying will result in broken fibers and threads.
 Tumble dry on low heat setting until slightly damp.
 Remove immediately and press smooth with warm iron.